 PayPal Cash Card

-As a debit card that draws from your PayPal account, this is a good way to shop at retailers like Amazon or brick-and-mortar locations that wouldn’t otherwise offer PayPal as a payment option.
+PayPal Cash Card draws from your PayPal account and can be used as a debit card at retailers like Amazon or brick-and-mortar locations that wouldn’t otherwise offer PayPal as a payment option.

 It’s easy and convenient to apply for and use a PayPal Cash Card.